A note on isometric immersions and differential equations which describe pseudospherical surfaces: Introduction

-\selectlanguage{british} We will refer to local isometric immersions with $\{a,b,c\}$ depending on $x$, $t$ and a jet of finite-order of $z$, as \textit{finite-order local isometric immersions.} An example of a \textbf{pss} equation which admits such local isometric immersions, relatively to a given system $\{\omega_{1},\omega_{2},\omega_{3}\}$, is provided by the sine-Gordon equation: indeed by \foreignlanguage{english}{taking }$\omega_{1}$, $\omega_{2}$ and $\omega_{3}$ as in (\ref{sGcof2}), one has the first and second fundamental forms given by
+An example of a \textbf{pss} equation which admits local isometric immersions with $\{ a,b,c\}$ (and hence principal curvatures) depending on a jet of finite order of $z$, is provided by the sine-Gordon equation: indeed by \foreignlanguage{english}{taking }$\omega_{1}$, $\omega_{2}$ and $\omega_{3}$ as in (\ref{sGcof2}), one has the first and second fundamental forms given by

-satisfying the Gauss-Codazzi equations.
-The corresponding 1-forms $\omega_{13}$ and $\omega_{23}$ are given by \eqref{om1323} where
+satisfying the Gauss--Codazzi equations.
+The corresponding 1-forms $\omega_{13}$ and $\omega_{23}$ are given by \eqref{om1323}, where

-In a series of recent papers \cite{Tarcisio-Niky,Diego-Luis,NNK1,NNK2,NNK3} the existence of finite-order local isometric immersions has been investigated for the families of \textbf{pss} equations previously studied in the papers \cite{Tarcisio-Keti,Catalano-Silva,ChernTen,KT,RabTen2}.
-Surprisingly, those papers showed that, except for the sine-Gordon equation, all local isometric immersions admitted by \textbf{pss} equations described in these papers have a triple $\{a,b,c\}$ which is ``universal'', in the sense that it only depends on $x$ and $t$.
-Hence, contrary to the case of sine-Gordon equation, for any \textbf{pss} equation $\mathcal{E}$ of the type described in \cite{Tarcisio-Keti,Catalano-Silva,ChernTen,KT,RabTen2} the principal curvatures (and hence the mean curvature) of the immersion is a function of $x$ and $t$ which does not depend on the generic solutions.
-This fact shows that the sine-Gordon equation occupies a particularly special place amongst all \textbf{pss} equations, and clearly motivates the search for others examples of \textbf{pss} equations which admit finite-order local isometric immersions with principal curvatures depending explicitly on their generic solutions.
-Families of equations of this type are provided in the Section 2.
+In a series of recent papers \cite{Tarcisio-Niky,Diego-Luis,NNK1,NNK2,NNK3}, the existence of such local isometric immersions has been investigated for the families of \textbf{pss} equations previously studied in the papers \cite{Tarcisio-Keti,Catalano-Silva,ChernTen,KT,RabTen2}.
+Surprisingly, those papers showed that, except for the sine-Gordon equation, all local isometric immersions admitted by \textbf{pss} equations described in these papers have triples, $\{a,b,c\}$ which are ``universal'' in the sense that they only depend on $x$ and $t$.
+Hence, contrary to the case of the sine-Gordon equation, for any \textbf{pss} equation $\mathcal{E}$ of the type described in \cite{Tarcisio-Keti,Catalano-Silva,ChernTen,KT,RabTen2} the principal curvatures of the immersion are functions of $x$, $t$ and do not depend on the generic solutions.
+This fact shows that the sine-Gordon equation occupies a particularly special place amongst all \textbf{pss} equations, and clearly motivates the search for other examples of \textbf{pss} equations which admit local isometric immersions whose principal curvatures depend explicitly on their generic solutions.
+Families of equations of this type are provided in Section 2.